DangerCove/dangercove.com/privacy.markdown

 Please refer to the FreshWorks privacy statement for more information: [https://www.freshworks.com/privacy/](https://www.freshworks.com/privacy/).

-## Crash Reporting
+## Distribution, Crash Reporting and Anonymous App Launch Statistics

-Crash reports are gathered by [HockeyApp](https://www.hockeyapp.net) on opt-in basis only.
-HockeyApp is a Microsoft owned, US based platform that stores crash reports that you can choose to submit through our apps.
+App distribution, crash reports and  anynomous app launch statistics are handled by [AppCenter](https://www.appcenter.ms).
+AppCenter is a Microsoft owned, US based platform that stores crash reports and anonymous app launch statistics.
+They also host the binaries to our apps.
 They provide the following services for Danger Cove products:

+- Storage of app binaries.
 - Storage of crash reports.

-- HockeyApp stores the following information to facilitate the crash reporting:
+AppCenter stores the following information to facilitate the crash reporting:
 - The contents of the crash report.
 - Personal contact information.

+AppCenter stores the following information to facilitate anonymous app launch statistics:
+- App launch event.
+- App version.
+- Device type.
+- System language.

-Please refer to the HockeyApp privacy statement for more information: [https://www.hockeyapp.net/privacy](https://www.hockeyapp.net/privacy).
+Please refer to the Microsoft's privacy statement for more information: [https://privacy.microsoft.com/en-us/privacystatement](https://privacy.microsoft.com/en-us/privacystatement).

 ## What we collect